DeKUT-DSAIL/bioacoustics/installing-raspberry-pi-os/README.md

   <em>Figure 2: List of Raspberry Pi versions.</em>
 </p>

 Choose the device for which you are preparing the microSD card.
 Let us choose Raspberry Pi 3 for this tutorial.
-After selecting the Raspberry Pi version, the Raspberry Pi Imager will return to home page and display the selected device as shown in Figure 3.
+After selecting the Raspberry Pi version, the Raspberry Pi Imager will return to the home page and display the selected device as shown in Figure 3.

 <p align="center">
   <img width="345" height="225" src="/img/rpi-imager-rpi3-choice.png">